ryunezm/papsukkal/README.md

     DELETE /movies/{id}

-This `README.md` provides an overview of the project, installation instructions, API endpoints, model descriptions, validation rules, and additional information for contributors.
+This `README.md` just provides an overview of the project, installation instructions and API endpoints.